-To diagnose an AVM, your doctor will review your symptoms and perform a physical examination.
+To diagnose an AVM, your health care provider will review your symptoms and perform a physical examination.

-He or she may listen for a sound called bruit.
+The provider may listen for a sound called bruit.
 Bruit is a whooshing sound caused by very rapid blood flow through the arteries and veins of an AVM.
 It sounds like water rushing through a narrow pipe.
-Bruit may interfere with hearing or sleep or cause emotional distress.
+Bruit can interfere with your hearing or sleep or cause emotional distress.

 Tests commonly used to help diagnose AVM include:

 - Cerebral angiography.
 Also called arteriography, this test uses a special dye called a contrast agent injected into an artery.
 The dye highlights the structure of blood vessels to better show them on X-rays.

 - CT scan.
 These scans use X-rays to create images of the head, brain or spinal cord and can help show bleeding.

 - CT angiography (CTA).
 CTA combines a CT scan with an injection of a special dye to help locate an AVM that is bleeding.